ipfs/specs/BITSWAP.md

 Given that a client C wants to fetch data from some server S:

-1. C opens a stream `s_want` to S and sends a message for the blocks it wants
+1. C sends a message to S for the blocks it wants, via a stream `s_want`
     1. C may either send a complete wantlist, or an update to an outstanding wantlist
     2. C may reuse this stream to send new wants
 2. S sends back blocks on a stream `s_receive`.
 S may reuse this stream to send back subsequent responses
-3. When C no longer needs a block it previously asked for it should send a Cancel message for that request to any peers that have not already responded about that particular block
+3. When C no longer needs a block it previously asked for, it should send a `Cancel` message for that block to all peers from which it has not received a response about that block

 ### Bitswap Message